Beng-brown/the-greenbank-pub/README.md

 ## Media & Content

 - The images that used throughout my site were all sourced from [Pexils](https://www.pexels.com/)
-- The Logo way made myself however it is based loosly on the actually Greenbank Pub logo (premission recived)
+- The Logo way made myself however it is based loosely on the actually Greenbank Pub logo (permission received)
 - The menu PDFs are sourced from the original live [Greenbank website](https://www.thegreenbankbristol.co.uk/), although this is a fictional site I have all the required permission from the Pub itself.
-- The content in the "welcome/Food/Booking" sections has been baised on the original site- adapted and built upon by myself.
+- The content in the "welcome/Food/Booking" sections has been biased on the original site- adapted and built upon by myself.

 ## Code